 CPU Temperature Threshold

 This option allows the user to set a CPU temperature threshold that will activate the alarm system when the CPU temperature reaches this pre-set temperature threshold.
-The options are 70°C, 75°C, 80°C and 85°C. (See the note below.)
+The hardcode default setting is 80°C. (\See the note below.)